-Panfish typically prefer water warmer than the typical Montana lakes and rivers, Despite that you can find one or more species of panfish in many of the major lakes in MT, including Ashley Lake, Bighorn Lake, Canyon Ferry Lake, Clark Canyon Reservoir, Deadmans Basin Reservoir, Flathead Lake, Fort Peck Lake, Fresno Reservoir, Hauser Lake, Holter Lake, Lake Elwell/Tiber Reservoir, Lake Frances, Lake Helena, Lake Koocanusa, Nelson Reservoir, Noxon Reservoir, Placid Lake and Seeley Lake.
+Panfish typically prefer water warmer than the typical Montana lakes and rivers, Despite that you can find one or more species of panfish in many of the major lakes in MT, including Ashley Lake, Bighorn Lake, Bull Lake, Canyon Ferry Lake, Flathead Lake, Fort Peck Lake, Fresno Reservoir, Hauser Lake, Holter Reservoir, Lake Frances, Lake Helena, Lake Koocanusa, Lower Saint Mary Lake, Nelson Reservoir, Noxon Reservoir, Placid Lake, Seeley Lake, Tiber Reservoir and Whitefish Lake.
 They are also common in private ponds as they are a major food source for larger predator fish.

 The list of panfish is comprised of many fishes each called by a variety of names.
 The bluegill tops the list and is the most common.

 The Montana state record bluegill sunfish was caught from Petersons Stock Dam, Castle Rock Lake gave up the state record for green sunfish, Milnor Lake was home to the state record pumpkinseed sunfish and the state record yellow perch came out of Ashley Lake.

 World record: 4 lbs 12 oz